NFL Power Rankings: Maybe the Bengals can't be fixed after another bad performance

 15. Green Bay Packers (2-2, LW: 12)

-The Packers' biggest problem looks like its offensive line.
-The struggles of the line made it almost impossible for the offense to function in a loss to the Lions.
-When Elgton Jenkins returns at guard that will help, but tackle David Bakhtiari won't return soon, if he does at all.
+The Packers' biggest problem looks like their offensive line.
+The line's struggles made it almost impossible for the offense to function in a loss to the Lions.
+Elgton Jenkins' return at guard will help, but tackle David Bakhtiari won't be back soon, if he does at all.
 If the Packers can't fix the line, they might fade fast.

 14. Los Angeles Chargers (2-2, LW: 18)